lessjessmorejess/atom-sun-glass-ui/CONTRIBUTING.md

 ![](http://i.imgur.com/7C2H2mw.png)
 ---
-# Contributing to Atom Material UI
+# Contributing to Atom sun-glass UI

 Some of this content comes from Atom's Contributing guidelines.
 Please, don't be intimidated, this is just a *guideline*.
 All bug reports, feature requests, and questions are **always** welcome.